 Cleaning shower head using CLR

-CLR which stands for Calcium, Lime and Rust remover is chemical that can remove minerals that have built up.
-CLR is excellent in eliminating calcium and lime-scale so that you can soak the shower head in CLR, and all the minerals will be removed.
+CLR which stands for Calcium, Lime, and Rust remover is a chemical that can remove minerals that have built up.
+CLR is excellent in eliminating calcium and lime-scale so that you can soak the showerhead in CLR, and all the minerals will be removed.

 The option available when you want to clean your shower head is to use vinegar mixed with baking soda.
 If you don’t want to detach your shower head, you can use a sandwich bag and hold the bag using an elastic band.